sundgenomics/sundgenomics.github.io/peer_learning.md

 ## Course Registration Process

-To sign up for courses, please fill out the [MATCHMAKING FORM](https://forms.office.com/e/JEpg10V4t1), which will help us identify the most sought-after courses among participants.
-The courses with more than 3 people interested will be selected for the upcoming Peer Learning round.
-There will be three Peer Learning information meetings organised during the 2023 autumn semester (August 30, October 4, November 8).
+To indicate your interest in a learning theme, please add your name under a relevant course in the shared notes, which will help us identify the most sought-after courses among participants.
+The courses with at least four participants will be selected for the upcoming Peer Learning round.
+There will be three Peer Learning information meetings organised during the 2023 autumn semester (August 30, October 10, November 8).

 During the information meeting Adrija will provide an overview of the courses, and you will have the opportunity to sign up for your desired courses and meet your learning team members.

 ## Coordination Opportunities